 Reasons You Might Evict a Tenant

-At some point, one of your tenants may experience financial hardship or suffer a job loss.
-While it’s okay to sympathize with them, you’re running a business at the end of the day.
-If your tenant fails to pay their rent after sending reminders and late fees, it’s time to begin the eviction process.
+At some point, one of your tenants may experience financial struggles or suffer a job loss.
+While it’s natural to sympathize with them, you’re running a business at the end of the day.

-Excessive damage to the property is another reason property managers choose to evict.
+Excessive damage to the property is another legal reason property managers choose to evict.
 Normal wear and tear is one thing, but if you notice that the unit is destroyed during an inspection or maintenance visit, it may be time to take legal action.

 Lease violations are also grounds for eviction.
 Let’s say a tenant has an unauthorized pet or person residing in the property.
-Typically you will serve a 3-Day Notice to Cure, meaning the tenant has three days to remedy the issue, or you will begin the eviction process.
-This type of eviction is less common than the reasons above, as most tenants are quick to resolve the issue to avoid an eviction on their record.
+Typically, you’ll serve a 3-day notice to cure—the tenant has three days to remedy the issue, or you’ll begin the eviction process.

 Steps in the Eviction Process